grml2hd

 # echo 1 > /proc/sys/kernel/sysrq

-See http://en.wikipedia.org/wiki/Magic_SysRq_key for more details.
+See https://en.wikipedia.org/wiki/Magic_SysRq_key for more details.

 Tags: reboot, documentation, sysrq, magic